 Example 4: Fast Food Menu

 This is how you can set up a menu for display, with price points displayed clearly; as well as food and beverages grouped into separate areas.
-ConceptDraw PRO affords precision and ease of use with graphic design.
+ConceptDraw DIAGRAM affords precision and ease of use with graphic design.

 Example 5: Food Infogram — Reducing Sodium